pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ## ANGULAR TESTING

+### E2E TESTS

+Cypress is very efficient tools for e2e.
+At the beginning to see how it goes you can start testing the app using real backend request for the GET requests and using mock for the others method (POST,PATCH, DELETE)

+### UNIT TESTS

+- Jest is faster because is not testing the rendering so html + css but just the dom tree.
+Since Jest does not run on a real browser instead it uses jsdom. there is a potential risk that jsdom differs from your targetted browser.
+- Karma is slower because is testing using a real browser so the unit test are certainly working as expected in a real browser.

+in the context of a large application with a lot of tests we need a quick tool so Jest seem adapted, the html rendering will then be tested with e2e tests.

+### STRATEGY

 - Separate business logic from UI
 - Use more dumb components
 - Test business logic and UI separately
 - Test actions and impact on the store
 - Create custom validators for forms

-### TOOLING

-- Jest is faster but is not testing the rendering so html + css but just the dom tree
-- Karma is slower but is testing the rendering so html + css

-in the context of a large application with a lot of tests we need a quick tool so Jest seem adapted, the html rendering will then be tested with e2e tests.

 ### EXAMPLE TYPE OF TESTS
 my-comp.ui.spec.ts
 my-comp.io.spec.ts
 my-comp.bu.spec.ts

 - https://angular.io/guide/testing
 - http://blog.soat.fr/2018/02/tests-unitaires-avec-angular-partie-1/